echeran/smile-of-murugan/webbook/chapter20.md

 >|       Embracing its warmth.

-The beginning of part 4 is a terrible vision of the modern, warridden
+The beginning of part 4 is a terrible vision of the modern, war-ridden
 world:

 >|       The trident arose